rrsankar/CLV-Prediction-Using-ML/CLV_using_Lifetimes_BGNBD_GammaGamma/README.md

 We split the RFM dataset into training & holdout/validation set.
 Training set is used to train the model, and we evaluate the model based on holdout set.
 While selecting the holdout period for validation, if the customers are typically purchasing every month, selecting 2 weeks of holdout period is meaningless.
 We have to select a meaningful period for holdout to have a good idea about the model performance.
 For the holdout set, the standard way is to use 1/2 the training period.

 ![Data Split](./assets/img/Data-Split.png)

 ## My project
 Find my sample project here.
 [Notebook.](https://github.com/rrsankar/CLV-Prediction-Using-ML/blob/main/CLV_using_Lifetimes_BGNBD_GammaGamma/main.ipynb)
 In this project, I used the BG/NBD & Gamma Gamma model from Lifetimes package to predict the number of future transactions & the monetary value associated with each of those transactions respectively.
 More explanation provided in the notebook.
-Get the data used in this project here: [dataset](https://archive.ics.uci.edu/dataset/502/online+retail+ii)
+The data used in this project can be found here: [dataset](https://archive.ics.uci.edu/dataset/502/online+retail+ii)
-Note: Update the data path in the notebook.

 ## Conclusion
 The goal of this project is to have a good understanding of CLV modeling and have a groundwork for my future experiments in CLV.

 ## References
 [Presentation by Peter Fader at Wharton](https://www.youtube.com/watch?v=guj2gVEEx4s)
 [Talk on CLV modeling by Jean-Rene Gauthier, Ben Van Dyke during PyData Seattle 2017](https://www.youtube.com/watch?v=gx6oHqpRgpY)
 [History of Buy Till You Die (BTYD) Models](https://retina.ai/academy/lesson/history-of-buy-til-you-die-btyd-models/)